 - A midshipman currently attending the Naval Academy.

 We need to determine the faith / religious preference under which you wish to be baptized or have your child baptized.
 Each faith community has specific requirements that must be adhered to for baptism.
 One of these requirements, independent of faith community, is pre-baptismal counseling either for the person to be baptized, their parents or both.
 Currently, the Naval Academy offers the possibility for baptism in the following worshipping communities:

 - Protestant - infant baptism or adult baptism

 Catholic infant or adult baptisms will be conducted in the Main Chapel.
 Normally, services are held on the 4th Sunday at 1230 of each month unless these dates conflict with holidays.

 Protestant infant or adult baptisms are typically conducted in the Main Chapel.
 Normally, the services are conducted on the 3rd Sunday of each month.
 Services will be conducted at 1215 following the service.

-Third, to begin the scheduling process for your baptism request, please contact the coordinator for all baptisms, RP1(SW) Chase Beasley.
-RP1 Beasley will assist you in providing the appropriate information sheet for you to fill out, and connecting you with the presiding chaplain to begin pre-baptismal counseling requirements.
-Please let RP1 Beasley know your faith preference, your eligibility status as an authorized patron, and an approximate date for the requested baptism.
+Third, to begin the scheduling process for your baptism request, please contact the coordinator for Catholic Baptisms or Protestant Baptisms.
+The Religious Program Specialist (RPs) will assist you in providing the appropriate information sheet for you to fill out, and connecting you with the presiding chaplain to begin pre-baptismal counseling requirements.
+Please let the RPs know your faith preference, your eligibility status as an authorized patron, and an approximate date for the requested baptism.
 He will then send you the requisite information sheets; no baptisms will be considered scheduled until receipt of the finalized information sheets.

 For scheduling and pre-baptismal counseling purposes, make your requests at least 60 days in advance of your requested date.
 This allows us the most flexibility to meet your desired date; waiting to make your request will significantly hinder our ability to accommodate your request.